1m5/1m5-java/src/main/java/io/onemfive/api/README.md

-# 1m5-api
+# 1M5 API
-API for Dapps.
+API for DApps.
+A simple API for accessing commonly used services.